UPDATED SEPTEMBER 2025

 57-years old | Gridley, Californiaicon

-Maria Torres, 57-years old, was discovered dead after Butte County Sheriff's Deputies responded to a home on Dewsnup Avenue in Gridley to provide a welfare check on a woman who did not report to work that day.
+Maria Torres, 57-years old, was killed by two family pit bulls.
+Butte County sheriff's deputies responded to a home in the 900 block of Dewsnup Avenue around 3:30 pm to perform a welfare check on a woman who did not report to work that day.
 Upon arrival, they discovered Torres deceased with injuries consistent with a dog attack.
 Two adult pit bulls were also in the home.
 Sheriff's investigators believed the victim had tried to break up a fight between the dogs and suffered "grave" injuries as a result.
 The determination was based upon the fact that both dogs had injuries consistent with fighting each other.
 "The pit bulls had injuries themselves, indicating they had been in a confrontation, in a fight with one another," said sheriff's spokesperson Miranda Bowersox.
-The two pit bulls, both male, were described as 3 and 5-years old; neither dog was neutered.
-On January 29, 2016 the Butte County Coroner's Office said that Torres died due to blood loss from the injuries she sustained due to a fatal dog attack.
-Both dogs were euthanized. [source citations]
+The two pit bulls, both male, were described as 3 and 5-years old.
+Neither dog was neutered.
+The Butte County Coroner's Office determined the cause of death was blood loss from the injuries she sustained due to a fatal dog attack.
+Both dogs were surrendered by the family and euthanized. [source citations]

 Date of death: December 16, 2015 Chained: No